Emmanuel Holcombe Languages vision

 At Emmanuel Holcombe the intention is that children develop an interest in learning other languages in a way that is enjoyable and stimulating.
 We encourage children’s confidence and we strive to stimulate and encourage children’s curiosity about language.
 We actively plan links to develop their awareness of cultural differences in other countries, British Values and curriculum enrichment opportunities.
 We strive to embed the skills of listening, speaking, reading and writing necessary to enable children to use and apply their learning in a variety of contexts and lay the foundations for future language learning.

 Children in Reception begin to develop their language skills and knowledge of other cultures through the area “Understanding the World”, which involves supporting children to explore a culturally diverse world.
 Children learn that there are different countries in the world and talk about the differences they have experienced or seen in photos.
-Children are taught to recognise some similarities and differences between life in this country and life in other countries.
+Children are taught to recognize some similarities and differences between life in this country and life in other countries.

 The skills we focus on in Reception are outlined in the following Early Learning Goals: